robisim74/qwik-speak/docs/tutorial-routing.md

 > As an alternative you could avoid calling `changeLocale`, you could just navigate directly to the new localized URL.
 This may be necessary in production if you have different domains for each location.

-## Running
-You can already try the app: `npm start`

-You will notice that in the translations there are default values for both languages, and that when you change language the URL updates.

 ## Extraction: [Qwik Speak Extract](../tools/extract.md)
 We can now extract the translations and generate the `assets` as json.
 In `package.json` add the following command to the scripts:
 ```json